Richi025/ARSW-TareaMVNGit-LOC/README.md

 For the design, the following class diagram was made.
 In which it was considered to have a class for all the methods that were going to be counted and the main class that uses these methods.
 The methods considered are 3:

+* main: It is the main entry point of a program.
+It is the function or method where the execution of the program begins.

 * getFiles: to get the files from the path.

 * countPhysicalLines: count physical lines.